jswithalex/BACE_Summer_2015/week3/assignment.md

 ## Week 3 assignment (for start of week 4)

-Write a function called `split_on_char` that takes two arguments, a string and a character to split on (this will also be a string, technicall).
+Write a function called `split_on_char` that takes two arguments, a string and a character to split on (a char is technically just a single character string).

 For example, if I split 'elephant' on 'e', the function call would look like this: